What Are the Key Factors When Managing a Restaurant?

 The National Restaurant Association and several industry efforts advise restaurants to spend between three to six percent of sales on marketing.
 While these guidelines seem easy to abide by, the overwhelming amount of marketing tactics — from email marketing to social media — often causes restaurant owners to overspend.

-You want to find a balance in your marketing efforts so you can maximize your cost per acquisition as you are managing your restaurant.
+You want to find a balance in your marketing efforts so you can maximize your cost per acquisition as you’re managing a restaurant.
 If you are overspending, consider some of these cost-friendly marketing tactics.

 Gift cards are a great way to drive purchases, create customer loyalty, and promote your restaurant overall.
 Placing gift cards at hostess stands or in front of registers is a tactful way to catch the customer’s eye, but there are other ways to leverage gift cards at the restaurant.
 For instance, running gift card specials — like buy one, get one half off — incentivizes loyal customers to buy multiple gift cards to give to family and friends who haven’t been to your restaurant.
 This promotional trick can allow you to vastly expand your customer base.
 You can also use gift cards for upselling purposes or during raffles and restaurant competitions.

 Using social media to market your restaurant can be a cost-effective way to reach your audience.
 For example, restaurant owners can create a free Instagram business account and post photos and videos of current happenings at the restaurant or in their community.
+Whether you’re hosting a pop up restaurant or are trying out a new menu item, social media is a great place to promote.
 This allows you to build a following of people interested in what you’re doing.
 Owners can also explore paid social marketing opportunities as well.
 As an extension of online advertising, paid social marketing allows you to display online promotions to a specific target market on social media.
 Whether you are changing up the menu or offering an extended happy hour, you can reach a select market using paid social.

 Email marketing is a great way to reach a wide array of customers and can serve as a helpful reminder for your guests.
 Whether you want to send out restaurant changes or provide exclusive offers, consider email marketing best practices and come up with a plan that’s right for your restaurant.

-The cost of food can account for a large percentage of your total restaurant costs, so it’s extremely important to assess your inventory levels to find menu opportunities and prevent food waste.
+The cost of food can account for a large percentage of your total costs when managing a restaurant, so it’s extremely important to assess your inventory levels to find menu opportunities and prevent food waste.